cedar-policy/cedar-docs/docs/collections/_policies/syntax-operators.md

 To be interpreted successfully as a decimal value, the string must contain a decimal separator \(`.`\) and at least one digit before and at least one digit after the separator.
 There can be no more than 4 digits after the separator.
 The value must be within the valid range of the decimal type, from `-922337203685477.5808` to `922337203685477.5807`.

-Cedar can properly evaluate `decimal(e)` where `e` is any Cedar expression that evaluates to a legal string.
+Cedar can properly evaluate `decimal(e)` where `e` is any Cedar expression that evaluates to a valid string.
 For example, the expression `decimal(if true then "1.1" else "2.1")` will evaluate to the decimal number `1.1`.
 However, Cedar's [policy validator](validation.html#validation) only permits `e` to be a _string literal_ that will not result in an error or overflow.

 #### Examples:
 {: .no_toc }